smidm/chmi-hydro-scraper/README.md

-# Scraper for Water Levels and Temperatures at chmi.cz
+# Scraper for Water Level and Temperature at chmi.cz

 Suitable for http://hydro.chmi.cz/hpps/* (as of beginning 2019).